FasalMohammadh/the-jobs/README.md

 # the-jobs

 ## Technologies
- - java 11
+ - java 17
  - daisy ui
  - tailwind

 ## How to run the project
-- Make sure you have installed java 11
+- Make sure you have installed JDK
 - open the project with your preferred ide and setup tomcat
 - run project on the tomcat server